egorkudelya/anechka/README.md

 ## System Requirements

 - The search engine is memory-intensive, and it is recommended to have at least 8 gigabytes of RAM for optimal performance.
-Note that without an appropriate token count estimate you are bound to notice significant perfomance degradation due to collisions.
+Note that without an appropriate token count estimate you are bound to notice significant performance degradation due to collisions.
 - The engine relies on file mmaping, so it is recommended that you use a 64-bit machine as a host.

 ## Populating the Engine